autistic-symposium/blockchain-science-py/README.md

-## 🧱⛓ My notes and code on Blockchain data science and intel
+## 🧱⛓ My notes and code on Blockchain intel

 <br>